ysthakur/PHYS121-Notes/Notes/Ch12.typ

 / Heat of fusion: $L_f$ is the heat of transformation between a solid and a liquid / Heat of vaporization: $L_v$ is the heat of transformation between a liquid and a gas

+Heat needed to melt/freeze mass $M$: $Q = plus.minus M L_f$ \
+Heat needed to boil/condense mass $M$: $Q = plus.minus M L_v$

+=== Evaporation

+/ Evaporation: Process of some molecules moving from liquid to gas phase at temperatures lower than boiling point

+At any temperature, some of the molecules are moving fast enough to go into the gas phase, carrying away thermal energy and reducing the average kinetic energy (temperature) of the liquid